 --data-urlencode 'scope=${assigned scope}'

-This call can only be performed a single time during the signing procedure, as the OTP (One Time Passcode) is created right before the client application obtains the MiniToken and is removed once the access token is granted.
-Therefore, it is crucial for the client application to store the access token for all future requests.
+This call can only be successfully performed a single time per request token, as the OTP (One Time Passcode) the request token provides will be invalidated once the access token is granted.
+Therefore, it is crucial for the EC to store the access token until the signing workflow is complete.

 Verification